Agreeing with others that there’s no political turmoil as such – certainly not as compared with many, many times in the past.

 Meanwhile, we’re mired in power-sharing talks between the DUP and Sinn Fein, neither of whom are giving an inch, and public services are going unfunded.
 If the talks fail again, the options are either another Assembly election, or direct rule from Westminster.
 Public opinion is divided on these options.
 Some are sick of the in-fighting and want direct rule, others see direct rule by a run-amok Tory party as disastrous for the region.

 Theresa May today (18 April 2017) announced a snap Westminster election, despite her frequent protestations that she wouldn’t.
 This might solve the immediate question of an election re-run or direct rule, as we could fold an Assembly election into an all-UK election (we do elect MPs to Westminster as well to the Stormont Assembly).

 What the outcome could be… I don’t know.
 I’d like to see more moderate parties take over, but there’s also the possibility that the recent Assembly election result could frighten voters back into their sectarian foxholes.

-* – we use the.
+* – we use the D’Hondt method of proportional representation voting.
 I only vaguely understand the details, but it’s better for NI than first-past-the-post.